google/filament/libs/filamentjs/docs/tutorial_triangle.md

 this.camera.setProjection(Projection.ORTHO, -aspect, aspect, -1, 1, 0, 1);
 ```

 You should now have a spinning triangle!
+The completed JavaScript is available
-In the next tutorial we'll take a closer look at Filament
+[here](tutorial_triangle.js).
+In the next tutorial, we'll take a closer look at Filament
 materials and 3D rendering.